IT IS THE RESPONSIBILITY OF EACH CONTESTANT to know these rules. A rule violation compromises the entire tournament field and future CBL events.

 All fishing must be done from a previously inspected boat.
 No shore, tube, or wade fishing is allowed.
 Boats may not be trailered to and from weigh-in during tournament hours unless under the direction of the Tournament Director.
 No fishing is allowed within 25 yards of a non-anchored tournament boat without that boat’s permission.
 No fishing is allowed within 50 yards of another anchored or tied tournament boat with the trolling motor out of the water without the anchored boat’s permission.
 Both team partners must fish from the same boat.
 Only contestants may be in the boat during the tournament hours.
 Having a non-contestant sit in a hole for you (save your spot) is prohibited.
 Contestants cannot leave a boat to land a fish.
 Contestants can leave the boat to retrieve a lure.
 All fishing by that competitor must cease until back in the boat before making another cast.
 Contestants may fish anywhere on tournament waters available to the public and accessible by boat except area posted or otherwise designated as “off-limits”, “no boats”, “keep out”, “restricted”, “no trespassing” or “no fishing” (or similar markings intended to restrict public access).

-You can pre-fish the body of water whenever it is open prior to the tournament.
+With the exception of the TOC, you can pre-fish the body of water whenever it is open prior to the tournament.
 You may pre-fish at any time up until midnight the day prior to the tournament.
-During the tournament, a competitor may not use a CB radio, a VHF marine band radio, a cellular phone, or any other type of communication device for the purpose of locating or catching fish.
+The TOC is off limits the week prior to the event.
+During a tournament, a competitor may not use a CB radio, a VHF marine band radio, a cellular phone, or any other type of communication device for the purpose of locating or catching fish.
 These devices may be used for emergency purposes only.
 During the tournament, a team must not have the assistance or advice from anyone to locate bass.
 Failure to report violations or suggestions to violate these rules will be cause for disqualification.

 Conservation and safety is the primary concern in the CBL tournaments.
 Adequate live wells are mandatory on each boat and must provide adequate aeration to maintain fish in good condition.